Manufacturing ERP Systems Don’t Do What You Think They Do

 This is how you stop things before they have a chance to negatively impact the bottom line.

-This has nothing to do with planning and everything to do with collecting the right data at the right time.
+This has nothing to do with planning and everything to do with collecting the right data at the right time and reacting to it in a timely manner.

 Delayed Reporting is Costing You